"How was your day?"

 The key is asking detailed questions to get them talking about their day.

 So what can you ask?
-Here are some sample questions to get you started.
+Here are 20 questions to ask your kids about their school day.

 - Who did you sit by at lunch?